 By the end of this course students will be able to:

-■ Use maps and cross sections to analyse in 4-D geological and environmental change at varying scales from the local distribution of rock/soil types to tectonic boundaries.
+■ Use maps and cross sections to analyse in 4-D geological and environmental change at a variety of scales.

-■ Describe and interpret a variety of rocks and superficial deposits in the field, and construct maps and cross sections to explain these features.
+■ Describe and interpret a variety of rocks and superficial deposits in the laboratory and field, and construct maps and cross sections to explain temporal and spatial relationships.